 ---|---|

-Two car ignition coils | The coils should be identical, but it’s not necessary.
-But they have to have exactly the same primary winding resistance. |
+Two car ignition coils | The coils should be identical, but it’s not strictly necessary.
+However, they must have exactly the same primary winding resistance. |

-Power MOSFET transistor | It should have the drain-source resistance RDSon possibly low, high power and UDSmax more than 600 V. I’ve used IRF740. |
+Power MOSFET transistor | It should have the drain-source resistance (RDSon) as low as possible, high power, and UDSmax of more than 600 V. I’ve used IRF740.
+Buy more than one because you may easily burn them. |

 CMOS 4011 | |

-2x standard low power diode | For example popular 1N4148. |
+2x standard low power diode | For example, popular 1N4148. |

 Resistors | 2x 4.7 kΩ and 1x 10 kΩ. |